Human Resource Management

 Ma Kam Ming Scholarship Fund

-This is a once-in-a-lifetime opportunity for up to four Chinese students to receive a full-fee, travel and living expenses scholarship in honour of the Ma Kam Ming family’s generous benefaction.
-The award is exclusively available to School of Management full-time MSc students only.
+This is a once-in-a-lifetime opportunity for up to four Chinese students who are citizens of PR China or Hong Kong SAR to receive a full-fee, travel and living expenses scholarship in honour of the Ma Kam Ming family’s generous benefaction.
+The award is exclusively available to School of Management full-time MSc students.

 Company-sponsored study bursaries